Last updated 4 March 2025

 Ownership of embryos after separation

-In most cases, the frozen embryos cannot be used for reproductive purposes unless both partners agree.
-This is reinforced by the ART guidelines that state that consent should be provided by all parties involved, for each procedure.
+This means that stored (frozen) embryos cannot be used for reproductive purposes unless both partners agree.
+It also likely means that the stored gametes/embryo(s) must be removed from storage should one party wish to revoke their consent to use and storage of them.
 However, cases have arisen in other countries where women have sought to use embryos that were created with a partner’s sperm, following the couple’s separation and where the former partner withdraws consent.
 In one English case, frozen embryos were created with the former male partner’s sperm, and the use of those embryos represented the woman’s only remaining opportunity to have her own biologically related child.
 This argument was not successful in persuading the court to give the woman permission to use the frozen embryo(s) in an IVF procedure.